Farnam123/new123/README.md

 Spread: Account for XAU/USD spread (~0.3 pips) in manual trades.
 Real-time Data: Current signals use historical data.
 For live signals, integrate with MT5 or Ott Market's API.
 Testing: Test signals in Ott Market's demo account before live trading.
+Render Free Plan: Limited CPU/memory may cause build failures for TensorFlow.
+Consider Railway or upgrading to Render's Starter plan (~$7/month).

 Troubleshooting
-If you encounter build errors on Render (e.g., No matching distribution found for tensorflow):
+If you encounter build errors (e.g., No matching distribution found for tensorflow):

 Ensure Python 3.10 is selected in Render's advanced settings.
 Verify setuptools and wheel are included in requirements.txt.
-If using Render's free plan, consider upgrading to a paid plan for sufficient resources to build TensorFlow.
+Upgrade to Render's Starter plan or try Railway/Koyeb if build fails due to insufficient resources.
 Check Render logs for specific dependency issues.

 Contributing